 Because most people don’t know that advisers need to be registered in New Zealand or Australia to provide advice, they are often duped by foreign ‘pension transfer specialists’ who claim that they can help protect their UK pensions.

-These ‘pension transfer specialists’ are usually based in the Middle East or Asia and have sophisticated websites with multiple offices, they will also fly regularly into Australia or New Zealand for client meetings.
+These ‘pension transfer specialists’ are usually based in the Middle East or Asia and have sophisticated websites with multiple offices, they will also fly regularly into New Zealand for client meetings.
 In the past they have pushed investors into investments in Malta or Gibraltar.
 These investments will have been into high-end sounding portfolio bond wrappers, with a promise of no direct fees to pay on the transfers.

 - The portfolio bond wrappers allow them to disguise up to 15% of the investment value being taken out as upfront fees